ioppn-fans/shiny-elbow-kmeans/README.md

 # shiny-elbow-kmeans

 Want to find structure in your data?
+[Try this web app!](http://shiny.janfreyberg.com/elbow-kmeans)

 ### Step 1: Enter your data
 There is a text field where you can enter your univariate (one variable only!) data.